-Large Cap Strategy
+U.S. Large Cap Equity Strategy

-BBH offers the Large Cap strategy, which seeks to provide investors with long-term growth of capital.
+BBH offers the U.S. Large Cap Equity strategy, which seeks to provide investors with long-term growth of capital.
 The strategy, which is advised by BBH's Investment Management's equity investment team, normally will invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in large capitalization publicly traded equity securities.
 Such securities will be issued by domestic and foreign issuers both directly and in the form of depository receipts representing an interest in these securities.
 BBH's Investment Management's equity investment team considers large cap securities to be equity securities that at the time of purchase have a market capitalization within the range of companies included in the S&P 500 Index.
-The Large Cap strategy is based on fundamental business analysis and a long-term orientation that blends aspects of growth and value investing.
-The Large Cap strategy seeks to invest in approximately 25-35 different companies that meet the BBH Investment Management equity investment team's prescriptive fundamental criteria.
+The U.S. Large Cap Equity strategy is based on fundamental business analysis and a long-term orientation that blends aspects of growth and value investing.
+The U.S. Large Cap Equity strategy seeks to invest in approximately 25-35 different companies that meet the BBH Investment Management equity investment team's prescriptive fundamental criteria.
 The strategy typically invests in companies that are headquartered in North America, as well as in certain global firms located in other developed regions.
 The BBH Investment Management equity investment team selects companies based on their qualitative merits, competitive profile, and prospective value creation potential.
 The strategy follows a "buy and own" approach that does not typically make use of short-term trades in pursuit of small gains.

-The Large Cap strategy is available to Multi-Family Office's clients through the purchase of the BBH Select Series - Large Cap Fund, or through the purchase of individual securities as part of a separately managed account (an "SMA").
-In general, BBH imposes a \$500,000 minimum ("Minimum Threshold") in order for a Multi-Family Office client to access the Large Cap strategy through an SMA.
-Due to tax consequences and related investment impacts that would result from the sale of individual securities, clients that invested through an SMA prior to January 1, 2018 who failed to meet the Minimum Threshold were permitted to maintain their SMAs.
+The U.S. Large Cap Equity strategy is available to Multi-Family Office's clients through the purchase of the BBH Select Series - U.S. Large Cap Equity Fund, or through the purchase of individual securities as part of a separately managed account (a "SMA").
+In general, BBH imposes a \$500,000 minimum ("Minimum Threshold") in order for a Multi-Family Office client to access the U.S. Large Cap Equity strategy through an SMA.
+Due to tax consequences and related investment impacts that would result from the sale of individual securities, clients that invested through an SMA prior to January 1, 2020 who failed to meet the Minimum

+Threshold were permitted to maintain their SMAs.
 The Minimum Threshold applies on an individual client basis, and BBH will not aggregate assets across related clients in determining if a client meets the Minimum Threshold.